vvj2920/shell-script-practice/README.md

 2: Misuse of built-in commands.
 Other codes can be used to indicate specific types of errors, depending on the script.

+Why Use &>>?
+It's useful when you want to capture both the regular output and error messages from a command, particularly in scripts where you need to log the process for troubleshooting and tracking purposes.